-Breathwork training has become a popular bodywork modality to help alleviate stress and anxiety, combat physical pains, heal or reduce traumas and depression, release emotions, promote vitality and performance, stimulate personal empowerment, to expand awareness and tap into our subconcious drives, and increase intuition and creativity.
+Breathwork has become a popular bodywork modality to help alleviate stress and anxiety, combat physical pains, heal or reduce traumas and depression, release emotions, promote vitality and performance, stimulate personal empowerment, to expand awareness and tap into our subconscious drives, and increase intuition and creativity.

 Classes, sessions, training courses, and workshops may be given one-on-one or in a group setting, live in-person on location or live online, and are typically offered as a guided modality by a Breathwork facilitator or therapist, and — depending on the modality — accompanied with meditation exercises, supportive bodywork and massage, dance and movements, singing bowls, chants and music, and/or visualizations, among other activities.

-In a Breathwork session, you’ll often combine different types of inhalation and exhalation techniques for different durations, speeds, and intensities, accompanied with breath holds and retentions.
-Breathwork typically manipulates our nervous system, and induces physical, mental, and emotional changes.
-Keep in mind that the type of breathing techniques used depend very much on the kind of Breathwork being applied.
+In a Breathwork session, you’ll often combine different types of inhalation and exhalation techniques for different durations, speeds, and intensities, accompanied with breath retentions.
+Breathwork typically manipulates our nervous system, and can induce physical, mental, and emotional changes.
+Keep in mind that the types of breathing techniques used depend very much on the type of Breathwork being applied.